Alyssa_Ratledge

 Postsecondary Education

 Ratledge joined MDRC in 2012.
-As a research associate in the Postsecondary Education policy area, she works closely with community colleges, technical colleges, and open- and broad-access institutions to implement and evaluate programs aimed at improving graduation rates.
-Her primary areas of focus are student support programs, developmental (remedial) education, and financial aid innovations.
-She also leads MDRC’s rural higher education work.
+She is a research associate in MDRC’s Postsecondary Education policy area and leads MDRC’s rural higher education work.
+Her research has focused on community colleges, technical colleges, and open- and broad-access institutions looking to implement and evaluate innovative programs to improve graduation rates.
+Her primary areas of focus have been student support programs, developmental (remedial) education, and financial aid innovations, with a particular focus on the unique assets and needs of rural colleges and students.
 Most recently, she fundraised for and launched the randomized controlled trial of Montana 10, a multifaceted student support program serving seven Montana public institutions including small rural colleges.
-She has also served as the project manager for both the Detroit Promise Path Evaluation and the ASAP Demonstration in Ohio.
+This study is part of MDRC’s federally funded National Rural Higher Education Research Center, for which she is the project manager.
+She has also served as the project manager for both the Detroit Promise Path Evaluation and the Accelerated Study in Associate Programs (ASAP) Demonstration in Ohio.

 Products